ErpNetDocs/tech/modules/projects/agile/advanced-features/assignment-rules.md

 > This setup provides flexibility to support both static and dynamic assignment patterns, allowing the system to reflect organizational structure, business rules, and real-time actions.

 ![Rule Form](pictures/rule-form2.png)

+# Rule logic

+Assignment Rules are automatically evaluated whenever a Case is updated and one or more of its Condition Fields change.
+This enables the system to respond dynamically to changes in the Case’s structure, categorization, or state.

+The logic follows these main steps:

+## 1. Triggering rule evaluation

+When any of the following **Condition Fields** in the Case is changed:

+- Project
+- Project Area
+- Project Milestone
+- Case Category
+- Stakeholder Party
+- System State
+- User State

+The system begins rule evaluation based on the updated values.

+## 2. Rule evaluation

+The system evaluates all **active** Assignment Rules and applies the following conditions:

+- The rule must be active (**Active = True**)
+- The current date must be within the rule’s validity period (**From Date** and **To Date**)
+- Each of the Condition Fields in the rule must either:
+  - Match the current value in the Case, or
+  - Be left empty, which means “applies to all”

+If multiple rules match:

+- The rule with the highest **Priority** is selected
+- If multiple rules share the same priority, the rule with the highest **Rule No.** takes precedence.

+## 3. Assignment execution

+Once the best-matching rule is identified, the system determines the appropriate user based on the rule’s **Assignment Kind** (e.g., _Area Responsible_, _Specific User_, _Current User_).
+That user is then assigned to the Case by updating its **Assigned To User** field.

 #### Example